-Candidates will be contacted in April for interviews, and the winner will be notified by May 1.
+Candidates will be contacted in March for interviews, and the winner will be notified by May 1.

-In addition to this scholarship, there is financial assistance available through the Len Holvig and Anna Morrisett awards for singers and pianists, and numerous awards for private lessons.
+In addition to this scholarship, there is financial assistance available through the Len Holvig and Anna Morrisett awards for all singers and instrumentalists for private lessons.